LAUNCHING the Portasonic® PLUS

 Every 6 months: perform the following checks and inspections:

-for liquefied gases, check the weight or use a liquid level indicator to verify the correct content of containers; replace or refill any showing a loss of more than 5%
+For liquefied gases, check the weight or use a liquid level indicator to verify the correct content of containers; replace or refill any showing a loss of more than 5%

-All of our liquid level indicators use ultrasonic sensors to identify the contents of fire suppression cylinders.
+All of our liquid level indicators (LLI) use ultrasonic sensors to identify the contents of fire suppression cylinders.
 Ultrasonic sensor technology or Ultrasonic Testing (UT) is a reliable, versatile and safe method for Non-Destructive-Testing (NDT).
 Ultrasonic waves are sound waves with frequencies above the upper limit of human hearing (above 20 kHz, or 20,000 Hz).
 Sound waves are mechanical waves that travel in a straight line and require a medium through which to travel.
 The propagation and attenuation of sound waves depend on the structure of the medium down to an atomic level; therefore, ultrasound is a useful method of studying a material’s structure and the processes occurring within it.

 Whilst the highest frequency a human can hear is around 20,000 Hz, Our Portalevel® units are high-frequency ultrasound transmitters that use sound at a frequency of 1,000,000 Hz or 1 MHz.
 To do this, the main unit sends a strong electrical signal to the sensor (a piezoelectric crystal), which then emits a high energy pulse of ultrasound into the fire cylinder wall through what is known as the reverse piezoelectric effect.

-The ultrasound that is produced is conducted through the solid walls of the container and then interacts with the contents (CO2, FM™-200, NOVEC™1230, etc.).
+The ultrasound that is produced is conducted through the solid walls of the container and then interacts with the contents (CO, FM™-200, NOVEC™1230, etc.).
 After the sensor, also known as an ultrasound transducer, stops emitting ultrasound, it starts listening for the returning echoes of the signal.
 It sends these signals back to the main electronic unit, which then analyses the returning signal in comparison to the calibration signal taken for each cylinder.
-This allows Coltraco’ range of liquid level indicators to detect the presence or absence of liquid behind the area of the container wall where the sensor is placed without disturbing the contents.
+This allows Coltraco’s range of liquid level indicators to detect the presence or absence of liquid behind the area of the container wall where the sensor is placed without disturbing the contents.

 Ultrasound interacts differently depending on the transducer and crystal.
 The diagram on the left (above) shows bulk waves in gas travelling radially inwards from the walls of a fire cylinder.
 Displacement is in the direction of propagation.
 The diagram on the right represents shear waves propagating radially over the surface of the cylinder from the point of the transducer contact.
 Displacement, in this case, is perpendicular to the direction of propagation.
-This information along with advanced signal analysis and calibration algorithms provide us with a clear picture of contents inside the cylinder and allows us to differentiate between the liquid and gas section.
+This information along with advanced signal analysis and calibration algorithms, provide us with a clear picture of contents inside the cylinder and allows us to differentiate between the liquid and gas section.

 The five different classes of fire are Class A, Class B, Class C, Class D, and Class K: